MontFerret/montferret.github.io/content/blog/say-hello-to-lab/index.md

 ``lab`` can be useful to test correctness of your scraping queries by running them and validating their outputs.

-Also, ``lab`` can help in testing UI by using new [assertion library](https://www.montferret.dev/docs/stdlib/testing/).
+Also, ``lab`` can help in testing UI by using the new [assertion library](https://www.montferret.dev/docs/stdlib/testing/).

-In some scenarios, it can be used as a batch script runner, that can execute your scripts in parallel that will simplify your infrastructure.
+In some scenarios, it can be used as a batch script runner that can execute your scripts in parallel that will simplify your infrastructure.